An Antibody-Inspired Small Molecule Could Make For A Better Flu Treatment

 Maria van Dongen, a scientist at Janssen Research & Development, and her colleagues wanted to design a smaller molecule, or drug, that mimics the action of broadly neutralizing antibodies.
 Such drugs would be cheaper to produce, easier to store, and could be taken orally.

 The researchers used precise knowledge of the structure of broadly neutralizing antibodies and the "stalk-sites" on the flu virus to which they bind to screen about 500,000 different small molecule configurations, homing in on the closest antibody mimics.

 One particular class of molecules, benzylpiperazines, stood out, and they further tweaked it to optimize interaction with the antibody binding site on the virus.

 They next tested their drug candidate for efficacy in mice infected with what would normally be lethal levels of influenza.
 All mice treated with the small molecule survived.
 The drug was similarly effective in eliminating the virus from human lung cells grown in the lab.

-"If you told me 10 years ago that we'd have a small molecule that could do this I would've been completely surprised," says Wilson.
+"If you told me 10 years ago that we'd have a small molecule that could do this I would have been completely surprised," says Wilson.
 "It's a proof-of-principle that small, manageable drugs can behave like these really powerful antibodies."

 Much testing remains, Van Dongen says.
 "This study suggests a potential treatment of influenza, but this study was pre-clinical, and further progression would require more research and clinical trials."

-If the candidate drug clears those many hurdles — still a big if — it could provide a universal flu treatment that targets an earlier stage of infection than Tamiflu, the scientists say.
+If the candidate drug clears those many hurdles — still a big if — it could provide a powerful flu treatment that targets an earlier stage of infection than Tamiflu, the scientists say.

 Bloom says we need more such broadly acting drugs if we're going outsmart a virus that kills as many as 650,000 people worldwide each year and sickens millions more.
 He's aiming to bring down those numbers.